italomaia/podman-axum-example/README.md

 This project uses *Makefile* and *tasks.py* [pyinvoke](https://docs.pyinvoke.org/) to automate things so, be sure to check out those.
 To run the web-example, try:

-`srv=web-example make srv-up`
+`make web-example-up web-example-wlogs`

-That will load the compose configuration for **dev** and reload it when your crates are changed.
+That will load the compose configuration for **dev** and reload it when source/crates is changed.

 ## Kudos